Battle of Évora (1808): Countermeasures

 Meanwhile, trouble broke out in Lisbon at the annual celebration of the Feast of Corpus Christi on 16 June.
 Junot permitted the festival to take place, but concentrated 15,000 soldiers in the city to prevent a riot.
 Nevertheless, as the religious procession made its way through the streets, a panic broke out among the people who surged through the lines of soldiers.
 Just as the artillery was ready to fire on the mob, Junot coolly rode into the crowd and ordered his men to refrain from firing.
 He managed to clear the streets, calmed the people, and insisted that the procession continue.
 Though Junot's level-headed action averted a massacre, Lisbon remained rife with wild rumors.
-On top of this, a British expedition under General Spencer hovered off the coast.
+On top of this, a British expedition under General Brent Spencer hovered off the coast.
 Spencer had only 5,000 troops but Junot had no way of knowing this.

 On 18 June, a popular riot broke out in Porto which forced the authorities to declare in favor of the rebellion.
-A Supreme Junta was set up and the Bishop of Porto, Antonio de São José de Castro was selected as its chief.
+A Supreme Junta was set up and the Bishop of Porto, Antonio de Castro was selected as its chief.
 The lesser Juntas at Bragança and Vila Real deferred to the Porto Junta's authority.
 The Junta re-established the 2nd, 12th, 21st, and 24th Infantry, the 6th Caçadores, and the 6th, 11th, and 12th Cavalry Regiments.
 The Junta was only able to find weapons for 5,000 regular soldiers that were assigned to Bernardim Freire de Andrade to command.
 In addition, 12,000 to 15,000 ill-armed militia flocked to join the cause.